Positive representations over real closed fields

-Their theorem is slightly stronger, saying that we can even choose $\Fb$ \emph{minimal}, in the sense that if $\rho$ cannot be $G_{\Fb}$-conjugated into a representation $\rho \colon \Gamma \to G_{\Lb}$, where $\Lb \subset \Fb$ is a proper real closed subfield.
+Their theorem is slightly stronger: it says that we can even choose $\Fb$ to be \emph{minimal}, in the sense that $\rho$ cannot be $G_{\Fb}$-conjugated into a representation $\rho \colon \Gamma \to G_{\Lb}$, where $\Lb \subset \Fb$ is a proper real closed subfield.
 The boundary points then correspond to those representations, where the minimal field is non-Archimedean.

 Again we have the following very useful characterization of closed points in the boundary of $\rsp\mathfrak{X}(\Gamma,G)$, whose description is not as straight-forward as in the case of the representation variety.